 Ease into Retirement with Individual Dental Coverage

 Retirement is a time to relax and return to the hobbies and skills that make you happy.
-While exploring new interests, we should be keeping our bodies and smiles healthy, too.
-One aspect of retirement that you may not have considered is losing employer-sponsored benefits, including your dental coverage.
-You’ve maintained a healthy smile for years - just because you’re retiring doesn’t mean you need to retire your oral health!
-So what options are out there for when dental benefits through an employer are no longer an option?
+While exploring new interests, we should be keeping our bodies and smiles healthy too.
+One aspect of retirement that you may not have considered is losing employer-sponsored dental and vision benefits.
+You’ve maintained your overall health for years - just because you’re retiring doesn’t mean you need to retire your visits to the dentist and eye doctor!
+So what options are out there for when dental and vision benefits through an employer are no longer an option?

-Unfortunately, most Americans lose dental coverage after retirement.
-Many Americans defer to Medicare for their health coverage in retirement.
-But, basic Medicare only covers dental procedures if you need an oral exam in the hospital.
-Even then, there are further stipulations.
+Most Americans lose their dental and vision coverage once they retire.
+Many Americans defer to Medicare for their health coverage in retirement, but basic Medicare only covers dental procedures if you need an oral exam in the hospital and routine vision exams are not covered.
+Even then, there are further requirements.

-Planning for a Healthy Retirement with Individual Dental Coverage from Delta Dental
+Plan for a healthy retirement with Individual Dental and Vision Coverage from Delta Dental.